RyanJKS/portfolio-V2/README.md

 ### Prerequisites

-NPM is essential before any furtehr steps are made since it is used to install all the necessary libraries for this project.
+NPM is essential before any further steps are made since it is used to install all the necessary libraries for this project.

 - npm
   ```sh